steveonlinux/learn_to_code/src/conditional/else.md

 *The flow from an if statement to an else statement*

 ## else if statements
 The *elif* statement - short for *else if* however, is an *else* statement with a condition.
 So it executes its body if the previous *if* statement did not execute its body **AND** the *elif* statement's condition is true.
-So, where a if-else block can be used 2 possible outcomes, an if-elif-else block can be used for 2 or more possible outcomes.
+So, where a if-else block can be used for 2 possible outcomes, an if-elif-else block can be used for 2 or more possible outcomes.
 Keep in mind that if the *if* statement executes its body, nothing else is done.
 The flow stops at the *if* statement if it has a true condition.

 ![elif](./imgs/elif.drawio.png)